haighis/shoppingcart-service/README.md

 [![Build Status](https://travis-ci.org/haighis/shoppingcart-service.svg?branch=master)](https://travis-ci.org/haighis/shoppingcart-service)

 ## Usage
-See the wiki for REST operations.
 What can I do with Shopping Cart Service?
-You can use it to add/update/delete a cart item that are accessible via REST GET/PUT/DELETE with JSON content.
+You can use it to add/update/delete a cart item that are accessible via REST POST/PUT/DELETE with JSON content.

 ## Running